azzam528/azzam528/README.md

 My focus is building **reliable and scalable systems** by combining software development, infrastructure management, and automation.
 I have experience developing backend services using **FastAPI**, managing databases, configuring network infrastructures, and working with **Linux-based environments and virtualization technologies**.

-I have participated in various technology competitions, including **Lomba Kompetensi Siswa (LKS) SMK**, where I developed my skills in software engineering, networking, and problem-solving.
-I achieved **1st Place in IT Network System Administration** and **2nd Place in IT Software Solution for Business** at the district level.
+I have participated in various technology competitions, including **Lomba Kompetensi Siswa (LKS) SMK** and **Kompetisi Mahasiswa Informatika Politeknik Nasional (KMIPN)**, where I developed my skills in software engineering, networking, problem-solving, and innovative solution development.

 Currently, I am continuously improving my skills in **cloud infrastructure, DevOps practices, backend development, and modern software engineering** to build solutions that can be applied in real-world environments.